Super Topological Recursion and Gaiotto Vectors For Superconformal Blocks: Super Airy Structures

 \end{enumerate} Then, for all $g,n,m$, and indices $i_1, \ldots, i_n$ and $j_1, \ldots, j_{2m}$,

 \end{theorem}

-\begin{proof} Since the proof is based on computations, let us first briefly explain how the proof goes before showing tedious computations.
-We discussed two constraints in this section and the previous section: one is abstract super loop equations (Definition~\ref{def:SLE}) and the other is super Virasoro-like constraints for the partition function of a super Airy structure \eqref{SVconstraints}.
-What one has to show is to manipulate these two constraints and obtain a set of recursive equations for $\hat{F}_{g,n|2m}$ from Definition~\ref{def:SLE}, and another set of recursive equations for $F_{g,n|2m}$ from \eqref{SVconstraints} respectively.
-In particular, one finds that these two sets of recursive equations are precisely the same, hence Theorem~\ref{thm:SAS1} implies that \eqref{F=F} holds.
-We now move on to computational sides.
+\begin{proof} Since the proof is based on computations, let us explain here the strategy of the proof and leave the computational details to Appendix~\ref{app:thm}.

+Recall that two different sets of equations/constraints have been introduced: one is abstract super loop equations which is defined geometrically (Definition~\ref{def:SLE}), and the other is super Virasoro-like constraints for the partition function of the super Airy structure \eqref{SVconstraints} which is defined algebraically.
+We then consider: \begin{itemize} \item the set of recursive equations for $\hat{F}_{g,n|2m}$ for each $g,n,m$ which is reduced by manipulations of abstract super loop equations (Definition~\ref{def:SLE}) and by using the relation/definition \eqref{thm} between $\omega_{g,n|2m}$ and $\hat{F}_{g,n|2m}$, \item the set of recursive equations for $F_{g,n|2m}$ for each $g,n,m$ which is obtained by explicit evaluation of the super Virasoro-like constraints \eqref{SVconstraints}. \end{itemize} After careful yet tedious computations, one finds that the set of recursive equations for $\hat{F}_{g,n|2m}$ is precisely the same as the one for $F_{g,n|2m}$, hence uniqueness of the solution (Theorem~\ref{thm:SAS1}) of super Airy structures implies that $\hat{F}_{g,n|2m}=F_{g,n|2m}$, that is, \eqref{F=F} holds.
+See Appendix~\ref{app:thm} for the computational details.